The Medical Council explains that:

-There are two key pieces of legislation which give patients a right of access to their own medical records - the Freedom of Information Act 2014 (and its predecessors), and the Data Protection Act 2018 (which incorporated into Irish Law the General Data Protection Regulation).
+There are two key pieces of legislation that give patients a right of access to their own medical records the Freedom of Information Act 2014 (and its predecessors), and the Data Protection Act 2018 (which incorporated the General Data Protection Regulation into Irish law).

 Freedom of Information Act